RickyRue/Lue_Erick_WorstEnemies/README.md

 ### Daily Progress

-4/12/22

-55% Done
+April 14th (65% Done)

+• Got the new version of the cards working.
+Need to link up to navigation bar
+• Working on saving user responses to database

+April 13th (60% Done)
+• Trying to implement new version of cards with Radio buttons
+• Fixed radio button cards to display normally

+April 12th (55% Done)
 • Added is user authentication with spring security
 • Added User roles :Admin and User
 • Fixed Nav Links

-4/13/22

-60% Done
-• Trying to implement new version of cards with Radio buttons
-• Fixed radio button cards to display normally

 #Users: